DSHS Injury-Related Websites

 A resource center for maternal and child health and injury prevention professionals in State and Territorial health departments who are committed to reducing injuries and violence among children and adolescents.

-Funds States and U.S. Territories to improve existing emergency medical services (EMS) systems and to develop and evaluate improved procedures and protocols for treating children.
-The EMS-C is the only federal program focused specifically on improving the quality of children's emergency care.
+EMS-C grants fund States and U.S. Territories to improve existing emergency medical services (EMS) systems and to develop and evaluate improved procedures and protocols for treating children.
+The EMSC program is the only federal program that focuses specifically on improving the quality of children’s emergency care.

 Contains data on all vehicle crashes in the United States that occur on a public roadway and involve a fatality in the crash.

-- National Center for Injury Prevention and Control (NCIPC)
+- NCIPC (National Center for Injury Prevention and Control)

 A national program to reduce injury, disability, death, and costs associated with injuries outside the workplace.

-- The National EMSC Data Analysis Resource Center (NEDARC)
+- NEDARC (The National EMSC Data Analysis Resource Center)

-A national resource center providing technical assistance to EMS agencies and EMSC projects in developing their data capabilities.
+A national resource center that provides technical assistance to EMS agencies and EMS-C projects in developing their data capabilities.

-- National Emergency Medical Services Information System (NEMSIS)
+- NEMSIS (National Emergency Medical Services Information System)